SILKYMAJOR/practice_python/README.md

 # practise_python
-This repository is storage that I practise programming in Python
+This repository is storage for practising programming in Python